Clockmaker

 A clockmaker is an artisan who makes and/or repairs clocks.
 Since almost all clocks are now factory-made, most modern clockmakers only repair clocks.
 Modern clockmakers may be employed by jewellers, antique shops, and places devoted strictly to repairing clocks and watches.
 Clockmakers must be able to read blueprints and instructions for numerous types of clocks and time pieces that vary from antique clocks to modern time pieces in order to fix and make clocks or watches.
 The trade requires fine motor coordination as clockmakers must frequently work on devices with small gears and fine machinery.

-Originally, clockmaker were master craftsmen who designed and built clocks by hand.
+Originally, clockmakers were master craftsmen who designed and built clocks by hand.
 Since modern clockmakers are required to repair antique, handmade or one-of-a-kind clocks for which parts are not available, they must have some of the design and fabrication abilities of the original craftsmen.
 A qualified clockmaker can typically design and make a missing piece for a clock without access to the original component.

 Clockmakers generally do not work on watches; the skills and tools required are different enough that watchmaking is a separate field, handled by another specialist, the watchmaker.